 Encouraged by the response, BJazz moved to the Civic Centre in 1982 where acoustics are excellent, so much so that the BBC made a number of outside broadcasts of the Michael Garrick Big Band from there in the 80’s and 90’s.

 By skilfully gauging audience preferences George Franks (for over twenty years secretary and main organiser) built the clientele so that for a long while numbers have rarely fallen below a hundred.
 Full recovery from the pandemic period saw BJazz achieve 100 Memberships for 156 people by December 2023 and at least 1 sell-out concert each Season.

 The Club is run by an elected committee of about nine to twelve members.
 There are normally a dozen gigs per year, spread over all months except for July and August.
 The experience of the Committee members and the standing of BJazz in the music community typically enable it to book a full annual season well in advance.

 The first Jazz Festival took place in 2007 to celebrate the club’s 25th anniversary – and five years on, we celebrated the 30th anniversary in a similar fashion.

 BJazz has also used Centenary Hall, St Peter’s Church, and Berkhamsted School Chapel for Garrick’s jazz-choral works and the Old School for the Royal Academy of Music Big Band.
 In 2020/21 BJ adapted to Covid constraints by collaboration with Guildford Jazz to stream live concerts from the Boileroom Guildford.

-Concerts are however normally held at the Civic Centre.
-There’s a fine Yamaha grand piano, well maintained and tuned before each concert.
+Concerts are normally held at the Civic Centre.
+There’s a fine Yamaha grand piano, well maintained and tuned before each concert, the purchase of which BJazz helped fund.
 There is also an excellent sound system.
 The room itself was a magistrate’s court, with wooden panels providing the good acoustic.
 It seems BJ has run its history in court houses!
 So come along and be our jury!